Azure/azure-dev/cli/azd/docs/manual-pipeline-config.md

 # Setting up a pipeline configuration manually

-The Azure Developer CLI provides the command `azd pipeline config` to automatically taking care of:
+The Azure Developer CLI provides the command `azd pipeline config` to automatically take care of:

-1. Set up a local git repository and a git remote for it.
+1. Setting up a local git repository and a git remote for it.
 1. Creating a `Service Principal` and assigning a role to it (`Contributor` by default).
 1. Creating `federated credential` or `client secrets` for the `Service principal`.
-1. Finding an existing git repo or creating a new one. (github or Azure DevOps).
+1. Finding an existing git repo or creating a new one.
+(GitHub or Azure DevOps).
-1. Setting up secrets for the git repo to use the `Service Principal` as authentication method.
+1. Configuring the git repo to use the created `Service Principal` to authenticate to Azure.
 1. Creating a pipeline definition.

-This command `must` be executed by someone who has a `Contributor` role.
-This ensures the creation or a `Service Principal` and the `role assignation` to be possible.
+This command **must** be executed by someone who has a `Contributor` role, in order to create the service principal with the given role.
-The next steps can be used to manually configure a pipeline without a `Contributor` role, for example, by using an existing `service principal`.
+The next steps can be used to manually configure a pipeline without a `Contributor` role, for example, by using an existing service principal.

 ## Setting up the local repository